top of page

 EVERY 2 WEEKS

 We have two types of meetings at this time.
 Critique meetings and writing meetings.
-There are 3 critique meetings for every 1 writing meeting.

 Short Stories